Saliamonas Banaitis: Political activities

 On 15 December 1915, 800 copies of a proclamation authored by Banaitis, Jonas Kriaučiūnas, Adomas Jakštas, and others was printed at the Banaitis press.
 It was a proposal for a constitution of a future Lithuanian state.
 The proclamation envisioned a Lithuanian–Belarusian–Latvian confederation along the historical traditions of the Grand Duchy of Lithuania ruled by a Grand Duke and two-chamber parliament.
 The project guaranteed democratic freedoms and human rights, such as universal voting rights, freedom of religion, freedom of speech, freedom of the press, and freedom of association.
 However, it did not attract greater interest.

 In September 1917, as a member of the Lithuanian Christian Democratic Party, Banaitis attended Vilnius Conference and was elected to the 20-member Council of Lithuania.
 Since he was based in Kaunas and the council was based in Vilnius, he was not among the most active or influential members of the council.
 On 15 January 1918, Banaitis was appointed to a three-member commission to initiate the creation of Lithuanian police and military, but the German administration would not allow it.
 When the council debated whether Lithuania should be a constitutional monarchy or a democratic republic, Banaitis supported monarchy.
 On 16 February 1918, he was the second (after Jonas Basanavičius) to sign the Act of Independence of Lithuania.
 When Germany signed the Armistice of 11 November 1918 and Soviet Russia began its westward offensive starting the Lithuanian–Soviet War, Banaitis was active in organizing the Lithuanian Army.
 His goal was to recruit 2,000 volunteers in Kaunas.
-For a few months in 1919, he served as a governor of Šakiai district.
-During that time he organized local administration and recruited 120 men for the Lithuanian Army.
+For a few months in 1919, he served as a governor of the Šakiai district.
+During that time, he organized local administration and recruited 120 men for the Lithuanian Army.
 His four sons also became army volunteers.